mattermost/mattermost-developer-documentation/site/content/contribute/webapp/redux/selectors.md

 ---
 title: "Selectors"
-heading: "How to Use Selectors - Mattermost"
+heading: "How to use selectors - Mattermost"
 description: "Find out what selectors are and how to use, add, and test them in Mattermost."
 date: 2017-08-20T11:35:32-04:00
 weight: 6